dhershman1/kyanite/README.md

 ## Philosophy

-The goal for the library was to be stripped down, light weight and easy to understand intuitively.
-The idea is to not only be performant but also easy to use in a functional setting, it's easy to build powerful, organized, yet small alogirthm pipes into reusable functions for your codebase.
-This is the idea behind Kyanite and what it will continue to bring to the world of JavaScript, with only the hope of improvement as it grows!
+The goal for the library is to be stripped down, light weight, and intuitive.
+With Kyanite, The idea is to be performant and easy to use in a functional setting, it's easy to build powerful and organized, yet small, algorithmic pipes into reusable functions for your codebase.
+The hope is that it will continue to bring functionality to the world of JavaScript with continued improvement as it grows!

 ## Key Features